designsecurity/progpilot/README.md

 All files (composer.json, ./data/*.json) used in this example are in the [projects/example](./projects/example) folder

 ## Configure analysis
-You can configure an analysis (the definitions of sinks, sources, sanitizers, validators) according to your own context.
+You can configure an analysis (the definitions of sinks, sources, sanitizers and validators) according to your own context.
-For example you can define traditional variables like *$_GET*, *$_POST* or *$_COOKIES* as untrusted and for example the return of the function *shell_exec()* too like in the following configuration :
+For example you can define traditional variables like *_GET*, *_POST* or *_COOKIES* as untrusted and for example the return of the function *shell_exec()* too like in the following configuration :
 ```javascript
 {
     "sources": [